VU-Civic/firmware/README.md

 CM7 (high performance) core of the microcontroller.
 This is done completely in the background by hardware, and upon completion, two additional tasks are triggered:

-1. The CM7 CPU core is woken up to begin event detection and angle of arrival calculation for any detected events
+1. The CM7 CPU core is awoken to begin event detection and angle of arrival calculation for any detected events
 2. Another MDMA hardware transfer is initiated to copy a single audio channel from the CM7 cache to a location accessible by the CM4 core

 This awaking of the CM7 core represents the first CPU interaction required by the firmware, and it